VanWrinkle/Crumbs_App/server/README.md

 - Success
   - HTTP Method: `201 Created`
 - Failure:
+  - HTTP Method: `400 Bad Request`
+    - Issued in cases where the password does not meet the security requirements or are missing
   - HTTP Method: `409 Conflict`
-    - Issued in cases where the username is not available
+    - Issued in cases where a an account already exist with that username
-  - HTTP Method: `400 Bad Request`
+  - HTTP Method: `500 Internal Server Error`
-    - Issued in cases where the password does not meet the security requirements
+    - Issued in cases where the hashing algorithm fails
   - HTTP Method: `504 Gateway Timeout`
     - Issued in cases where the database connection fails
-  - HTTP Method: `500 Internal Server Error`
-    - Issued in cases where the hashing algorithm fails